Hospitality Services Detail

 Call Costs Postings

 Call Costs are calculated in real time, and sent to the PMS within a few seconds from the moment the call was completed.
 Depending on the PMS model, the call date and time, duration, and called number could be reported on the guest folio, besides the cost.

 Tariff can be customized to add a markup to the call costs.

 The call cost is always reported in the Hotel currency.
-Hotel Pack supports hotel groups with different properties in different countries.
+Hotel Services supports hotel groups with different properties in different countries.

 Call Cost Postings for the Mitel protocol

 One port must be configured in the Imagicle system to communicate using Mitel protocol.
 This will be the PBX interface connection handling check-in/checkout and maid status messages.
-Imagicle Hotel Pack will need to know the IP address of the PMS interface computer and port number you would like to use for communication.
+Imagicle Hotel Services should know the IP address of the PMS interface computer and port number you would like to use for communications.

 The Mitel emulation requires the PMS interface to listen for call costs records on a secondary port.
-So the second port configured in the Imagicle system (SMDR Port) will be used for call accounting.
+So the second port configured in the Imagicle system (SMDR Port) will be used for call accounting and billing.

-Imagicle Hotel Pack sends the costs to the secondary port with the following protocol:
+Imagicle Hotel Services sends the costs to the secondary port with the following protocol:

 - TCP IP, expecting [Ack] (dec 6) or [Nak] (dec 21) as an answer to each post.